 MB ChB, FRACS (Orth)

-Mr Rob Elliott is a graduate of Otago Medical School, a Fellow of the Royal Australasian College of Surgeons (FRACS) and a member of the New Zealand Orthopaedic Association, The New Zealand Shoulder and Elbow Society and the Hip Society of New Zealand.
+Mr Rob Elliott is a graduate of Otago Medical School, a Fellow of the Royal Australasian College of Surgeons (FRACS) and an active member of the New Zealand Orthopaedic Association, The New Zealand Shoulder and Elbow Society and the Hip Society of New Zealand.

-He has subspecialty interest in shoulder arthroscopy and reconstruction, hip preservation and Direct Anterior Approach (DAA) hip replacement using an anterior minimally invasive surgery (AMIS) approach.
+He has a subspecialty interest in shoulder arthroscopy and reconstruction, hip preservation and Direct Anterior Approach (DAA) hip replacement using an anterior minimally invasive surgery (AMIS) approach.
 He was the first surgeon to perform Direct Anterior hip replacement using AMIS in New Zealand and has now been recognised as the first reference centre for training other surgeons in this technique.
 He also treats knee and elbow sporting injuries and degenerative conditions and can perform ultrasound guided injections when necessary.

-He completed his medical degree in 2003 and worked as a resident doctor in New Zealand, Australia and Ireland.
-He began working in orthopaedics in Ireland in 2007.
-He completed a Diploma in Sport and Exercise Medicine, through the Royal College of Surgeons, Edinburgh, in 2008.
+After completing his medical degree he completed a Diploma in Sport and Exercise Medicine, through the Royal College of Surgeons, Edinburgh.
 Following this he returned to New Zealand to compete for a position on the New Zealand Orthopaedic Association's training program.
-He began formal orthopaedic training in 2009 and passed the final fellowship exams in 2014.
+He completed his FRACS in orthopaedic surgery in 2014.

 Mr Elliott completed two years of fellowship subspecialty training in:

-Rob is married with two children.
-He played cricket at high school, rugby till the end of university and still enjoys tennis, social beach volleyball, running, mountain biking, surfing and skiing.
+Rob is married with three children.
+He played cricket and rugby while studying, and still enjoys tennis, social beach volleyball, running, mountain biking, surfing and skiing.

-He returned to work at North Shore Hospital in January 2017.
-He maintains his public commitment where he treats shoulder and elbow trauma and elective public patients, teaches and is involved with research.
+He maintains a public commitment at North Shore Hospital where he treats shoulder and elbow trauma and elective public patients, teaches and is involved with research.